imandolatkia/baselines-for-multiple-build-variants/README.md

-# Android build variants baselines for linter
+# Build Variants Baselines For Android Linter
 create baseline files for each build variants dynamically for android linter

 # how to use?